spraetor/dune-vtk/README.md

 that can be opened in the popular ParaView visualization application.
 Additionally a file reader is provided to import VTK files into Dune grid and data objects.

-## Requirements
-For the management of the grids the `dune-grid` module is required.
-Additionally for the data evaluation, the `dune-functions` module is used.

-### Optional modules
-For tests and examples `dune-spgrid` and `dune-polygongrid` are suggested, that support structured grid data or special element types.

 ## Usage
 The VTK writer works similar to the dune-grid `VTKWriter`.
 It needs to be bound to a GridView and then data can be added to the points or cells in the grid.